-- MRC Skills Development Fellowships are now OPEN.
+- MRC Skills Development Fellowships are now CLOSED.
 These fellowships are personal three-year capacity building training awards for talented researchers to support key transition points in their careers.
 They are suitable for very early career researchers to explore, consolidate and further develop their skills in a priority area in which they are already active or in which they are seeking training.
 They are also suitable for researchers at different career stages who wish to transform their career by developing new skills in a priority area.
 Applicants must have a PhD in a related field of study conferred by the start date of the Fellowship.
 There is no restriction on career stage for applicants but the salary range is fixed and so applicants should ensure this meets their experience and expectations.

 - There are two mandatory stages to the application process:

 - Expressions of interest (EOI): deadline 4th March 2019

 Both stages must be submitted via the Imperial College recruitment system, using the guidance and templates provided here for each stage